DryDish/simple-pipeline/ubuntu-server-setup.md

 If more logs are needed, run the following command to see all logs:
 * `journalctl -u hook-server.service`

-If desired an additional flag of `-f` can be added to the previous comand to follow the logs as they are generated
+If desired an additional flag of `-f` can be added to the previous command to follow the logs as they are generated